ntavelis/dockposer/README.md

 2. Run `composer install` to trigger the package to run, this will generate the required instructions, inside the docker files, to install the php extensions.
 3. Kill any running containers with `docker-compose down`
 3. Run `docker-compose up --build` to rebuild the docker images, this will build the php image with the `ext-gmp`, `ext-bcmath` included.
-4. Run `docker-compose run --rm php-fpm composer install`, to update the composer.lock file.
+4. Run `docker-compose run --rm php-fpm composer update`, to update the composer.lock file.
 It is worth noticing here that we are executing the composer update from inside the php-fpm container. this is considered good practice, because it avoids the problem of getting a composer error for missing extensions in our local system.

 By following the above approach we are replace the images with images that include our new required php extensions, in this example `ext-gmp` and `ext-bcmath` extensions.
 Additionally we update the composer.lock file by running the composer update command, from the php-fpm container.